-I think Meatballs were invented to feed families.
-It conjures up childhood memories of cosy family suppers.
-In our home that usually meant scarlet-red sauce and long, slurpy strands of pasta.
-Meatballs and spaghetti originated from New York in the early 1920’s, the creation of ingenious Italian immigrants.
-It seems most countries have their own version this popular meaty dish.
-Favourites at our table include spicy tapas-style Spanish meatballs, these North African chermoula meatballs and of course, Italian Prosciutto meatballs in a rich tomato sauce.
+Meatballs and spaghetti originated from New York in the early 1920’s, the creation of ingenious Italian immigrants, not from Italy itself, as is often thought.
+It seems most countries have their own version the ever popular meatball.
+Favourites in the Bibby’s Kitchen are tapas-style Spanish meatballs, North African chermoula meatballs and of course, Italian Prosciutto meatballs.
 Adding to the blog’s meatball repertoire is my latest favourite, creamy Swedish meatballs.
 This is the first time I’ve made the Nordic speciality, Sweden’s famed meatball, known to locals as Köttbullar.

 The sauce is rich with sturdy flavourings that meld easily together.
-One would think that with a Swedish recipe, the ingredients would be hard to find.
-Surprisingly, they’re everyday foodstuffs that live in your kitchen – Dijon mustard, Worcestershire sauce and a pot of cream.
+One would think that being a Swedish recipe, the ingredients would be hard to find.
+Surprisingly, they’re everyday things that are pantry staples really – Dijon mustard, Worcestershire sauce and a pot of cream.
 That takes care of the sauce.
 For the meatballs you’ll need fresh parsley, mixed spices, egg and breadcrumbs.
-Very simple, in fact.

-Traditionally, Swedish meatballs are made with pork mince, but I think beef mince works too.
-I’ve also added meaty mushrooms to the sauce.
-To finish, a drizzle of lemony extra virgin olive oil contrasts the richness of the sauce, so be as liberal as you like.
-Fluffy mashed potatoes or tagliatelle are perfect to serve with this comforting home-style food.
+Traditionally, Swedish meatballs are made with pork mince.
+I made it with beef mince and it worked a charm.
+I’ve also added mushrooms to the sauce and a drizzle of lemony extra virgin olive oil to contrasts the richness of the sauce.
+Fluffy mashed potatoes or tagliatelle are perfect to serve alongside.

 Creamy Swedish meatballs with mushrooms